-If you have an implanted device such as a pacemaker, heart valve, stent or implantable cardioverter defibrillator (ICD), you know it can set off the metal detector at the airport.
-Your device, which contains metal, is interacting with a detector that responds to metal.
+If you have an implanted device such as a pacemaker, heart valve, stent or implantable cardioverter defibrillator (ICD), you’re probably aware that it can set off the metal detector at the airport.
+Your device, which contains metal, interacts with any detector that responds to metal.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy